Ä¢¹½ÊÓÆµ

 Stony Creek is a tiny town located in the state of New York.
 With a population of 759 people and just one neighborhood, Stony Creek is the 806th largest community in New York.

-Unlike some towns, Stony Creek isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Stony Creek are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Stony Creek is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Stony Creek is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Stony Creek who work in office and administrative support (9.96%), sales jobs (7.83%), and food service (7.83%).

 The per capita income in Stony Creek in 2022 was $27,905, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $111,620 for a family of four.
 However, Stony Creek contains both very wealthy and poor people as well.